yehan2002/fastbytes/README.md

 [GoDoc](https://pkg.go.dev/yehan2002/fastbytes)

+#### Usage of assembly code
+This package uses assembly for copying data on certain platforms.
+To disable the usage of assembly set the `purego` build tag when building.

 #### Usage of `unsafe.Pointer`

 This package uses the `unsafe` package to covert between slice/array types and to extract pointers from `interface{}` values.
 To disable the usage of unsafe set the `no_unsafe` build tag when building.
+Note that this also disabled the usage of assembly.